-When it comes to moving appliances, your refrigerator is a special case, as there are a lot more steps you need to do to get it ready, and you have to start the process early so you don’t waste food.
+When it comes to packing and moving appliances, your refrigerator is a special case, as there are many more steps you need to do to get it ready.
+Not to mention that you have to avoid wasting any food.

-Like other appliances, you may need professional help to disconnect it.
-If your fridge has an ice maker, that means there’s a water supply connected to your plumbing.
-We recommend calling a professional to have it disconnected and the water supply shut off before you start.
-Don’t forget to arrange for reconnection at your new home, and make sure you have the right kind of hookup.
+Like other appliances, you may need professional help to disconnect your fridge.
+For example, if it has an ice maker, that means there’s a water supply connected to your plumbing.
+We recommend calling a professional to help and ensuring the water supply is shut off before you start.
+Also, don’t forget to arrange for reconnection at your new home and ensure you have the right kind of hookup.

-If your fridge is coming along to your new home, here is a step by step guide to help make it all go smoothly.
+If you aren’t hiring professional movers and your fridge is coming along to your new home, here is a step-by-step guide to help make it all go smoothly.

 Plan grocery shopping and meals leading up to your big day, and make sure you buy so that you don’t end up throwing out good food.
-If needed, making arrangements with a neighbour to finish off some items.
+If needed, make arrangements with a neighbour to help polish off any leftovers.

-As mentioned above, if your fridge has a cold water dispenser or ice maker, have a professional shut off its water supply and disconnect any hoses.
+As mentioned above, if your fridge has cold water or an ice dispenser, have a professional shut off its water supply and disconnect any hoses.
 Allow the hoses to dry out and pack them separately.
 Ensure that the water reservoir is empty.